-- (1) Obtaining permission from the Steering Committee of the School with which the student is affiliated, enrolling in an institution of higher education such as a university or research institution abroad for one academic year or a period equivalent to one term, and receiving education. - A. Studying abroad enrolling in a university or an institution of higher education abroad - B. Studying abroad enrolling in a language training institute affiliated with a university abroad - C. Studying abroad enrolling in a general language school or community college abroad - (2) Studying abroad after being selected by Waseda University as a foreign exchange student based on agreement with foreign universities.
+- Obtaining permission from the SPSE Steering Committee, enrolling in an institution of higher education such as a university, research institution, or a language training institute affiliated with a university abroad for one academic year or a period equivalent to one term, and receiving education. - Studying abroad after being selected by Waseda University as an exchange student based on agreement with foreign universities.